Johann Sebastian Bach: Copies, arrangements, and uncertain attributions

 In his early youth, Bach copied pieces by other composers to learn from them.
 Later, he copied and arranged music for performance or as study material for his pupils.
 Some of these pieces, like "Bist du bei mir" (copied not by Bach but by Anna Magdalena), became famous before being associated with Bach.
 Bach copied and arranged Italian masters such as Vivaldi (e.g. BWV 1065), Pergolesi (BWV 1083) and Palestrina (Missa Sine nomine), French masters such as François Couperin (BWV Anh.
 183), and various German masters, including Telemann (e.g. BWV 824=TWV 32:14) and Handel (arias from Brockes Passion), and music by members of his own family.
 He also often copied and arranged his own music (e.g. movements from cantatas for his short masses BWV 233–236), as his music was likewise copied and arranged by others.
 Some of these arrangements, like the late 19th-century "Air on the G String", helped to popularise Bach's music.

-The question of "who copied whom" is sometimes unclear.
+Who copied whom is sometimes unclear.
 For instance, Forkel mentions a Mass for double chorus among Bach's works.
 It was published and performed in the early 19th century.
 Although a score partially in Bach's handwriting exists, the work was later considered spurious.
 In 1950, the Bach-Werke-Verzeichnis was designed to keep such works out of the main catalogue; if there was a strong association with Bach, they could be listed in its appendix (German: Anhang, abbreviated as Anh.).
 Thus, for instance, the Mass for double chorus became BWV Anh.
 167. But this was far from the end of the attribution problems.
 For instance, Schlage doch, gewünschte Stunde, BWV 53, was later attributed to Melchior Hoffmann.
 For other works, Bach's authorship was put in doubt: the best-known organ composition in the BWV catalogue, the Toccata and Fugue in D minor, BWV 565, was one of these uncertain works in the late 20th century.

 Reception and legacy

-The church in Arnstadt where Bach had been the organist from 1703 to 1707.
-In 1935, the church was renamed "Bachkirche".

 In the 18th century Bach's music was appreciated mostly by distinguished connoisseurs.
-The 19th century started with the publication of the first biography of Bach and ended with the Bach Gesellschaft's completion and publication of all his known works.
-Starting with the Bach Revival, he began to be regarded as one of the greatest composers, a reputation he has maintained.
-The BACH motif, which Bach occasionally used in his compositions, has been used in dozens of tributes to him since the 19th century.
+The first biography of Bach was published at the beginning of the 19th century and the Bach Gesellschaft completed and published all his known works at the end of the century.
+Starting with the Bach Revival, Bach began to be regarded as one of the greatest composers, a reputation he has maintained.
+The BACH motif, which he occasionally used in his compositions, has been used in dozens of tributes to him since the 19th century.